kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

   - readinessProbe
   - lifecycle

-You can checkout the full list [here](https://github.com/kmodules/offshoot-api/blob/ea366935d5bad69d7643906c7556923271592513/api/v1/types.go#L42-L259).
+You can check out the full list [here](https://github.com/kmodules/offshoot-api/blob/master/api/v2/types.go#L26C1-L279C1).
 Uses of some field of `spec.podTemplate` is described below,

 NB.
 If `spec.shardTopology` is set, then `spec.podTemplate` needs to be empty.
 Instead use `spec.shardTopology.<shard/configServer/mongos>.podTemplate`

+#### spec.podTemplate.spec.tolerations

+The `spec.podTemplate.spec.tolerations` is an optional field.
+This can be used to specify the pod's tolerations.

+#### spec.podTemplate.spec.volumes

+The `spec.podTemplate.spec.volumes` is an optional field.
+This can be used to provide the list of volumes that can be mounted by containers belonging to the pod.

+#### spec.podTemplate.spec.podPlacementPolicy

+`spec.podTemplate.spec.podPlacementPolicy` is an optional field.
+This can be used to provide the reference of the podPlacementPolicy.
+This will be used by our Petset controller to place the db pods throughout the region, zone & nodes according to the policy.
+It utilizes kubernetes affinity & podTopologySpreadContraints feature to do so.

-#### spec.podTemplate.spec.args
+#### spec.podTemplate.spec.containers

+The `spec.podTemplate.spec.containers` can be used to provide the list containers and their configurations for to the database pod. some of the fields are described below,

+##### spec.podTemplate.spec.containers[].name
+The `spec.podTemplate.spec.containers[].name` field used to specify the name of the container specified as a DNS_LABEL.
+Each container in a pod must have a unique name (DNS_LABEL).
+Cannot be updated.

+##### spec.podTemplate.spec.containers[].args
-`spec.podTemplate.spec.args` is an optional field.
+`spec.podTemplate.spec.containers[].args` is an optional field.
 This can be used to provide additional arguments to database installation.
-To learn about available args of `mongod`, visit [here](https://docs.mongodb.com/manual/reference/program/mongod/).

-#### spec.podTemplate.spec.env
+##### spec.podTemplate.spec.containers[].env

-`spec.podTemplate.spec.env` is an optional field that specifies the environment variables to pass to the MongoDB docker image.
+`spec.podTemplate.spec.containers[].env` is an optional field that specifies the environment variables to pass to the MongoDB docker image.
 To know about supported environment variables, please visit [here](https://hub.docker.com/r/_/mongo/).

 Note that, KubeDB does not allow `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` environment variables to set in `spec.podTemplate.spec.env`.
 If you want to use custom superuser and password, please use `spec.authSecret` instead described earlier.